rrosajp/downline/README.md

 **Project on ice:**
 Yt-dlp is a commandline Python program, and as such, has a horrible developer experience in terms of embedding.
 This won't change in the forseeable future.

+Potential developments would be a cross platform Python binary [like this](https://ahgamut.github.io/2021/07/13/ape-python/) with all the required modules, or RustPython with all the required modules.
+Or a cross platform package manager that applications can rely on (so that downline can say "dear OS, make sure that yt-dlp is installed").

 ## Screenshots

 <p align="center">